pointbre/dart-flutter-study/built_value_for_json_modeling/README.md

 * `dart create -t console-simple built_value_for_json_modeling`
 * You can't use project name same with existing package name.

-### Projects templates from `dart help create`
-* console-simple: A simple command-line application. (default)
-* console-full: A command-line application sample.
-* package-simple: A starting point for Dart libraries or applications.
-* server-shelf: A server app using `package:shelf`
-* web-simple: A web app that uses only core Dart libraries.

 ## Dart/Flutter packages

 ### Dependencies